Leveraging VLM-Based Pipelines to Annotate 3D Objects

-Using intermediate inferences as inputs, we can ablate the role of the assumed ancestor variable---object appearance---for subsequent inferences.
-This helps answer whether visual reasoning is required, or whether language-based reasoning would suffice for some properties.
-The ablation is especially useful when there's no labeled data to validate inferences.
-We propose an unsupervised metric---to summarize the ablation---which not only correlates with validation accuracy, but also helps surface cases where visual, instance-specific reasoning diverges from language-only reasoning.
+We also explore conditional inference via prompt-chaining (together with ScoreAgg) to boost the accuracy of VLM annotations.
+These methods help leverage off-the-shelf VLMs, without retraining or task-specific in-context learning.
+As ScoreAgg produces a probabilistic output, it also helps quantify the uncertainty across possible responses.
+The aggregation exhibits increasing accuracy as we sample more VLM responses per probe or run more VLM probes, thus permitting flexible use of computation to improve reliability.
+These capabilities could help optimize VLM pipelines more broadly than our particular focus on annotating 3D objects.

-We organize the paper around the design choices we introduced for the VLM annotation pipeline.
-Sec \ref{sec:background} lays out some background and prior work.
-In Sec \ref{sec:semantic_description}, we study the variation in VLM responses under changes in view or prompt, and how best to summarize responses reliably.
-In Sec \ref{sec:physical_properties}, we assess prompt-chaining using previous inferred properties.
-Sections \ref{sec:semantic_description} and \ref{sec:physical_properties} focus on object semantics and physical material respectively, using human-verified labels to evaluate the annotations and pipeline.
-In Sec \ref{sec:unsupervised_properties}, we explore unsupervised evaluation of annotations by comparing vision-based and visionless VLM responses.
-Finally in Sec \ref{sec:appearance}, we come back to the question of what happens if we vary the set of images we use, or vary the appearance of an object.
+We organize the paper around the design choices we introduced for a zero-shot VLM annotation pipeline.
+Section~\ref{sec:background} lays out some background and prior work.
+In Section~\ref{sec:semantic_description}, we aim to summarize type annotations reliably under changes in view or prompt.
+In Section~\ref{sec:physical_properties}, we assess the inference of object material using a variety of VLMs and conditioning inputs.
+Both sections rely on human-verified labels as well as unsupervised metrics to evaluate the annotations and pipeline choices.
+In Appendix \ref{sec:appearance}, we also vary the rendering of images or object appearances to study the impact on VLM performance.

-Our salient contributions are the following--we: \begin{enumerate} \item Run 55B-parameter variants of PaLI-X \cite{chen2023palix} to generate captions and property-specific annotations on Objaverse. \item Introduce a likelihood-based probabilistic aggregation of VLM responses across object views and multiple queries. \item Introduce human-validated object understanding tasks (e.g., a new test set for material inference), but also an unsupervised metric that is predictive of VLM accuracy. \item Compare our annotations and aggregation method with concurrent work based on GPT4 (CAP3D \cite{luo2023scalable}), other VLMs such as BLIP-2 \cite{li2023blip}, and baseline sources. \item Release 350M PaLI-X responses annotating Objaverse. \rk{determine exact number–it is probably closer to 1B before aggregation.} \end{enumerate}
+Our salient contributions are the following--we: \begin{enumerate}[nolistsep] \item Introduce a visually grounded aggregation (\emph{ScoreAgg}) of VLM responses across multiple queries. \item Compare our annotations with a leading approach based on GPT4 (CAP3D \cite{luo2023scalable}).
+We use \emph{caption blow-up ratios} as a measure of hallucination to show our method is reliable where CAP3D is not. \item Establish a SoTA on type and material inference w.r.t. given and collected human labels respectively. \item Propose an unsupervised \emph{visual sensitivity metric} that is predictive of VLM accuracy. \item Are releasing 5M aggregated captions and annotations for Objaverse.
+These are available via our project page. \end{enumerate}